pgarea/challenge/README.md

 - Java 17
 - Mongo

-Fill `application.properties` file with the corresponding address for mongo, and the appropriated credentials (default in dev: no credentials)
+Fill `src/main/resources/application.properties` file with the corresponding address for mongo, and the appropriated credentials (default in dev: no credentials)

 ```shell script